slint-ui/slint/editors/vscode/static/walkthroughs/welcome/create_slint_file.md

         alignment: start;
         Text {
             text: "Hello World!";
-            font-size: 24px;
+            font-size: 2rem;
             horizontal-alignment: center;
         }
         HorizontalLayout {
             alignment: center;
-            Button { text: "OK!"; }
+            Button { text: "OK"; }
         }
     }
 }
 ```

-You can copy and paste that into your new `.slint` file to get you started.
+To get started, copy and paste this into your new `.slint` file.

-_Make sure to save the file with .slint extension for VSCode to accept that it is indeed a Slint file_
+_Make sure to save the file with .slint extension for VSCode to accept that it is indeed a Slint file._